dillbyrne/toggle_referer/README.md

 * A quick toggle mode is available using the right mouse button on the toolbar icon.

-* A contenxt menu entry can also be used to select the referer setting.
+* A context menu entry can also be used to select the referer setting.

 # Icons #